 A lot has changed since then and these days language industry has a higher representation of women than men.
 Oh, how the tables have turned!
 Here is a very recent example of an inspiring female interpreter.

 Lydia Callis –Lydia Callis received an outpouring of positive attention when she signed alongside New York Mayor Michael Bloomberg during his discussion of Hurricane Sandy in a 2012 press conference.
 Despite the grave subject matter at hand, Callis’s emotive interpreting was praised as being a beacon of positivity for struggling citizens.
 By the end of the press conference, Callis’s lively, animated signing drew more attention than Bloomberg’s own speech, and she quickly gained a fan base overnight.
 Callis used her newfound exposure to bring greater awareness to the Deaf community and continues to encourage businesses to become more “deaf-friendly” for hearing-impaired customers.

 Are there any other female interpreters, translators, or linguists you’d like to celebrate?

-**At Bromberg, our team of qualified interpreters are ready to meet your needs.
+**At Bromberg, our team of qualified interpreters is ready to meet your needs.
 With over 200 languages offered, we are confident that we will be able to offer solutions to all of your language service needs.
-Contact us to find out how we can help.
+For more information, please take a look at the services we offer and the industries we serve, and then Contact us to find out how we can help with your next project.